kmavon/dataswag/index.md

 This clustering system is hinged on finding a latent space that accurately sepearates the posts based on their features and characteristics.
 ### Content Recommendation
+[Kimia Wrote- feel free to edit, restyle, etc]
+### Ranking
+From the clustering, we have an understanding of the underlying communities of users.

+The intended user, a social media manager for example, will upload his or her pictures (from a photoshoot) to the tool.
+His/Her goal is to post a picture that best appeals to a chosen community.
+In other words, the social media manager wants to optimize his/her post for a given community.

+A post can be optimized by two metrics: 1) Whether a post will be similar to a community and 2) Whether a post will be popular to a community.
+The later requires an “engagement metric,” or a score that reflects the likelihood it will

+We address these two issues below.

+#### Community Similarity
+Each picture uploaded by the social media manager is passed through the clustering algorithm, and receives a probability score that the picture belongs to each community.
+The probability scores that a given picture belongs to each community sums to one.
+Each community also has its own distribution- the compilation of images that have been passed through the clustering algorithm.

+Thus, we have probability distributions that we may measure the similarity between using the Kullback-Leibler Divergence (often shortened to just KL divergence).

+KL Divergences measure the difference between two probability distributions, $p ( x )$ and $q ( x )$ : $$ D ( p \| q ) = \sum _ { x } p ( x ) \log \frac { p ( x ) } { q ( x ) }$$

+$D$ is nonnegative, asymmetric, zero if and only if $p$ = $q$.
+Therefore, a lower KL divergence score suggests the two distributions are more similar.

+Once the social media manager identifies the community he/she would like to optimize for, the

+Therefore, we can quantitatively measure the similarity or difference between an uploaded picture and the community.
+Each uploaded picture is iterated and a KL divergence score is computed by comparing each picture’s distribution with the target communities distribution.
+The KL scores and then ranked, from lowest to highest, to suggest which pictures best match the target communities’ images.

+#### Engagement

 ### Followers Classification
 ### The tool - Frank
 ![Ranking](img/ranking-crop.png)